 Kaval began his junior hockey officiating career in the NAHL in 1999, and finished his journey working the 2004 Robertson Cup Championship final in Frisco, Texas.
 Kaval played youth and prep school hockey before solely focusing on his officiating career.
 Kaval's officiating stops included the NAHL, NA3HL, USHL, OHA, WHL, OHL, CHL, UHL, ECHL, Denmark, Hockey East, Atlantic Hockey, and the AHL.

-On March 9, 2022, Kendall Hanley was hired as the full-time Manager of Officiating of the NAHL and as the Director of Officials for the NAPHL.
+Kendall Hanley was named the full-time Manager of Officiating of the NAHL and Director of Officiating for the NAPHL in March, 2022.

 Hanley has broken down numerous barriers for women in the officiating world.
 She was the first woman to work at the NAHL Robertson Cup Championship, in addition to two NAHL Top Prospects Tournaments (2021, 2019).
 She was one of the first four female officials to work at an NHL Prospect Tournament (2019, Traverse City, Michigan), and was additionally selected to work the 2021 NHL Prospect Tournament in Tampa Bay.
 In December, she became the first female to officiate a professional hockey game in Wisconsin, as part of the AHL's first class of ten female officials.
 She was the first woman to earn the 2021 Ben Allison Award, given annually to an official in the USA Hockey Officiating Developmental Program, and in 2023, was the recipient of the annual USA Hockey Jamie Huntly-Park Award.

 A Raleigh, North Carolina native, Hanley found her passion for officiating after completing her four-year NCAA playing career for the Elmira College Soaring Eagles and Oswego State Lakers.
 She currently resides in Minnesota.